 Remembering the Forgotten Each Unsilence learning experience changes how young people, educators, and the public think about social justice, atrocity, and human rights.
 Particular victim communities, particular framings and perspectives of these histories, and particular acts of violence are often unintentionally forgotten or intentionally suppressed.
 By giving voice to these hidden and taboo narratives, we strengthen and broaden the goals, lessons, and ultimately the impact of human rights education.

 Learner-Centered Unsilence programs are deeply compelling and learner-centered.
 Young people and the public are driven by our content to find personal connections to the history of atrocity and ongoing cases of government-led oppression.
 Each Unsilence experience is highly interactive, so learners direct their own learning experiences and formulate new, exciting, and urgent questions.

 Risk-Taking When we unsilence hidden stories of human rights, we take a risk, especially if those stories are personal.
 We risk being shamed.
 We risk being persecuted.
 We risk being not believed.
 At Unsilence, we acknowledge the reality of these risks and of fear.
-We confront that fear by standing together and speaking with one voice.
+We confront that fear by standing together and lifting all voices.
 In fact—while ensuring to use only pedagogically-sound approaches—we embrace risk.
 At Unsilence, we believe that embracing risks can unveil hidden truths, inspire innovation, and ultimately lead to healing and real social change.